SamuelWiqvist/efficient_SDEMEM/README.md

-# Code for the paper: "Efficient inference for stochastic differential mixed-effects models using correlated particles pseudo-marginal algorithms""
+# Code for the paper: "Efficient inference for stochastic differential mixed-effects models using correlated particles pseudo-marginal algorithms"

 ### File structure